tungstennn/ETL-Pipeline-for-Trading-Insights-Application/README.md

 - **Frequency:** Hourly updates
 - **Format:** JSON response converted to Pandas DataFrame
 - **Storage:** Initially stored in Pandas for transformation
-- **Why Normalized?**
-  The data retrieved from the API is highly normalized, making it suitable for transactional operations but less efficient for analytical queries.

 ---